Calculate the difference between two dates

 Displaying in decimal format

-In another example, if you need to measure the time an employee spent working each day, you could create two date field to track their clock in and clock out times.
+In another example, if you need to measure the time an employee spends working each day, you could create two date fields to track their clock-in and clock-out times.
 Using a DATETIME_DIFF() function like the following, you can display the total hours worked for the day.

 DATETIME_DIFF({Clock Out},{Clock In},'minutes') / 60